UWMRO/uwmro.github.io/_pages/domepaddle.md

 layout: page
 permalink: /domepaddle/
 title: Dome Paddle
-description: Dome Paddle Documentation
 nav: false
 ---
 The dome paddle is an Xbox 360 controller that operates the dome.
+Currently it does *not* control the telescope, but it does control the dome:

 ![Dome Paddle button assignments](../../assets/img/DomePaddle.png)

-Note that nothing will move unless you are holding the appropriate trigger on the controller: right trigger for dome motion.
+The triggers enable motion.
+Hold the right trigger to enable dome motion.

 ### Troubleshooting
 If the Xbox controller doesn't light up at all, new batteries are located in the dark room. =)